 - the care of patients requiring more intensive levels of care than would be generally managed in a medical ward.
 These competencies are generally acquired from experience within a critical care unit.

-The Specialty Certificate Examination (SCE) in Acute Internal Medicine is delivered once a year.
-Further information can be found via the link below:
+Information on the Specialty Certificate Examination (SCE) in Acute Internal Medicine can be found on the MRCP(UK) website.

-The checklists are available in Word format so they can be edited and uploaded to the ePortfolio - please follow the links in the table below.
-The overall mapping document is available here.
+The checklists are available in MS Word format so they can be edited and uploaded to the ePortfolio - see the table below.
+The overall mapping document is available here: Mapping of presentations in CMT and AIM to specialties.pdf.